Man on glacier in Lyngen

 Take your family or friends to one of the Northern Norwegian museums in Storslett, Lyngen, Skibotn or Kåfjord where you’ll learn more about Northern Norwegian culture and Sami culture.
 At Seppalatunet you’ll get to learn moreabout famous polar expeditions.

-• Lyngen has 2835 people living in the municipality (numbers from 2nd quarter of 2019)
+• Lyngen has about 3 000 people living in the municipality.

-• The famous Lyngsalpene stretches over Balsfjord, Lyngen, Storfjord and Tromsø with it’s highest point 1834 meters above sea level
+• The famous Lyngen Alps stretches over Balsfjord, Lyngen, Storfjord and Tromsø with it’s highest point 1834 meters above sea level.

 Explore activities and places to stay in Lyngen